-This marketing strategy worked when the shooter, a teenager who had never used a firearm prior to the massacre in Uvalde, was drawn by Daniel Defense's marketing to its online store on his eighteenth birthday, where he spent over \$2,000 to buy the DDM4 V7 without first holding or firing it.
-Id. ¶¶ 7, 92, 101.
-The shooter was an ideal customer for Daniel Defense: young, troubled, open to the message that guns can and should be used for illegal purposes and drawn to the fantasy of reenacting video game combat in real life.
-Id. ¶¶ 8, 48.
+This marketing strategy worked on the shooter, a teenager who had never used a firearm prior to the massacre in Uvalde.
+He was drawn by Daniel Defense's marketing to its online store on his eighteenth birthday, where he spent over \$2,000 to buy the DDM4 V7 without first holding or firing it.
+Id. ¶¶ 8, 94, 103.
+The shooter was an ideal customer for Daniel Defense: young, troubled, open to the message that guns can and should be used for illegal purposes, and drawn to the fantasy of reenacting video game combat in real life.
+Id. ¶¶ 9, 50.
 The shooter reportedly associated military service with killing people, was obsessed with Call of Duty, and was a heavy user of social media.
-Id. ¶¶ 88, 91.
-Daniel Defense was not a household name, and the shooter knew little about guns.
-Id. ¶ 7.
+Id. ¶¶ 90, 93.
+The shooter knew little about guns, but in planning the massacre at Robb Elementary School, he sought to re-enact the violent fantasies that he was obsessed with from Call of Duty, searching for a type of body armor that exists only in that video game and using the very firearm featured in the game.
+Id. ¶¶ 8, 68, 90, 92.
 The Complaint alleges the shooter sought out a Daniel Defense rifle because of his "exposure to Daniel Defense's marketing" on social media and in video games, and that marketing was a proximate cause that led the shooter to "purchase and then use one of [Daniel Defense's] most lethal weapons so carry out the massacre at Robb Elementary School."
-Id. at ¶ 92.
+Id. at ¶ 94.